 But while reading paper maps will always inspire a sense of get-up-and-go adventure for me, I’m not totally opposed to using tech for planning my trips (and sometimes navigating on the ground, but don’t tell anyone).

-One of my favorite trip planning tools is Google My Maps, which is a tool that allows you to create a custom map and add pins for specific locations.
+One of my favorite trip planning tools is Google My Maps, which allows you to use Google Maps as a trip planner by creating a custom map and adding pins for specific locations.
 Not only is a great because, well, it’s Google, but it can be used in several different ways: from initial brainstorming to creating a trip itinerary to navigating on the go.
 Here’s an overview of how to use Google My Maps to plan a trip, plus a tutorial (and video!) of how to set it up.

 It allows you to see your trip itinerary.